Acanthodoris/Note-Taker/README.md

 ## Overveiw:
 * After submiting it I started over since I think I altered the starter code.
 So I started over after going over the mini project again I had a better understanding on what to do.
 I cannot get it to work on heroku.
+After an extensive session with heroku tails I fingured out I needed to push my commit to heroku.

 ## Demo: